 Finding Your Target Heart Rate

 There are several ways to find and monitor your target heart rate (THR).
 The most accurate method used by professional athletes is the stress test.
-You’ve probably seen pictures of an athlete on a treadmill with wires and hoses all over her!
-Other ways include heart rate monitors and charts which are available online and at any sporting goods store.
+You’ve probably seen pictures of an athlete on a treadmill with wires all over her!
+Other ways include heart rate monitors which are available online and at any sporting goods store.

-Another way, and the most popular, is a formula just updated by researchers at the Mayo Clinic.
-They found that peak heart rate (PHR) does not decline as much with age as previously believed.
-The old formula for peak heart rate was 220 minus your age for men and 226 minusyour age for women.
-Now it is much more accurate.
-For men it is 216-93% of your age and for women 200-67% of your age.
-So as a 61 year old male my PHR is 159 beats per minute.
-To find your target heart rate, simply calculate a percentage of your peak heart rate which would be 50-69% for moderate exercise and 70-90% for intense exercise.
+Another way, and the most popular, is a formula.
+The formula starts by calculating your peak or maximum heart rate.
+This is 220 minus your age for men and 226 minus your age for women.
+Next to find your target heart rate, simply calculate a percentage of your peak heart rate which would be 50-69% for moderate exercise and 70-90% for intense exercise.
 If you exercise regularly and have no medical conditions, you should shoot for a THR in the 70-90% range.
-Thus when I’m working out my THR is 90% of my PHR which equalls 143 beats per minute (BPM).
+Thus when I’m working out my THR is 90% of my PHR which equals 143 beats per minute (BPM).
 The easiest way to find your BPM is to press your index and middle fingers against the carotid artery in your neck.